What is Monese?

 - UK current account that does all you can expect, including direct debits and standing orders.

-- Fast and easy set-up (no credit check or proof of local address needed).
+- Fast and easy set-up (no credit check needed).

 - Colourful app that is easy to use, allows you to categorise your transactions and freeze the card if you lose it.